-In 2001 Craig Selvey took the reigns of the club and became the second President of the MCCI.
-During this transition, moving the Club from West Virginia to Indiana required a name change, so that the club would not loose it’s identity to those who were already familiar with it, Craig decided to simply change the name from the International Maverick/Comet Club, to the current name, Maverick/Comet Club International.
+In 2001, Craig Selvey took the reigns of the club and became the second President of the MCCI.
+During this transition, moving the Club from West Virginia to Indiana required a name change, so that the club would not lose its identity to those who were already familiar with it, Craig decided to simply change the name from the International Maverick/Comet Club, to the current name, Maverick/Comet Club International.

-Craig had an all new vision for the MCCI and it’s Roundup Nationals, He wanted to make the club, and the Roundup Nationals, more family friendly, so that the club members could spend more time getting to know one another.
+Craig had a vision for the MCCI and it’s Roundup Nationals, as he wanted to make the club, and the Roundup Nationals, more family friendly, so that the club members could spend more time getting to know one another.

 The result? the Roundup Nationals was moved away from Labor Day weekend and away from the loud and dusty PFCA event.
 In 2001 the Roundup Nationals was, for the first time, a stand alone event, held in New Castle Indiana on the 4th weekend of July.
 From this day forward, this is the standard by which all future Roundups would be measured.

-In 2003, Shawn agreed to become the third president of the MCCI but with certain conditions.
-Shawn had his own vision of how the MCCI should be run to best serve it’s members, and so that the leadership would not get overloaded in their duties.
-At this point the workload of the MCCI was divided up to multiple club officers who could focus on their duties.
-Shawn also wanted to make a change in which decisions were to be made.
-This was going to be a democratic system in which the officers would vote on anything affecting the MCCI and the membership.
+In 2003, Shawn agreed to become the third president of the MCCI, but with certain conditions.
+Shawn had his own vision of how the MCCI should be run to best serve its members, and so that the leadership would not get overloaded in their duties.
+It was at this point the workload of the MCCI was divided up to multiple club officers who could focus on their duties.
+Shawn also wanted to make a change in how decisions were to be made.
+This way, the officers would vote on anything affecting the MCCI and the membership.

 To this day the duties of the club have been divided between the club President, Vice President, Membership Director, Secretary, Newsletter Editor, and State Rep. Coordinator.

-In 2014 Shawn Simpson is still the President and the MCCI duties are still being shared, ALL decisions are being voted on in order to help YOUR club grow and evolve each and every year!
+Today, Shawn Simpson is still the President and the MCCI duties are still being shared, ALL decisions are carefully considered by the officers in order to help YOUR club grow and evolve each and every year!

 Kil Kare Raceway